Where to Stay in Lisbon for First Timers: Best Areas

 Belem has many seafood restaurants, bars with river views, and fine dining options like Feitoria Michelin-starred dining.
 Pastéis de Belém is a must-try pastry shop with the famous original Pastel de Nata custard tart.

-Stay in Belem if you are looking for sightseeing; you love history and preserved historical buildings and structures, you prefer to stay in a more local neighborhood; this is your first visit;
+Stay in Belem if you are families; you are looking for sightseeing; you love history and preserved historical buildings and structures, you prefer to stay in a more local area; this is your first visit;

-Altis Belem Hotel & Spa – Design Hotels This 5-star hotel is located on the waterfront, next to the Tagus River.
-It has a Michelin Star restaurant, indoor and outdoor pools, a spa, and a rooftop sun deck.
+luxury ($$$): Altis Belem Hotel & Spa – Design Hotels, 5-starwaterfront hotel, located next to the Tagus River.
+It has a Michelin Star restaurant, indoor and outdoor pools, a spa, and a rooftop deck.

 Built for the Lisbon World Exhibition in 1998, the Park of Nations district, or Parque das Nações in local langues, is one of the most distinctly modern regions of Lisbon.
 With many business hotels, restaurants and bars for business travellers, this area is good base for those travel on business.